oneapi-src/oneDNN/doc/primitives/eltwise.md

 ### Post-ops and Attributes

-The eltwise primitive doesn't support any post-ops or attributes.
+The eltwise primitive does not support any post-ops or attributes.

 @anchor dg_eltwise_impl_limits
 ## Implementation Limitations